iot-alex/meta-edison-rt/README.md

     "

 Then the usual "bitbake edison-image" should work and add the new features.
+To natively build Qt apps, set up the environment first with:

+    source /usr/share/qtopia/environment-setup

+Then run qmake and make as usual.